kubeflow/website/content/en/docs/pipelines/sdk/python-function-components.md

   return a + b
 ```

-In this example the function adds two floats and returns the sum of the two arguments.

-Next, use `kfp.components.create_component_from_func` to generate the component specification YAML and return a
+2. Use `kfp.components.create_component_from_func` to generate the component specification YAML and return a
     factory function that you can use to create [`kfp.dsl.ContainerOp`][container-op] class instances for your pipeline.
     The component specification YAML is a reusable and shareable definition of your component.

 [container-op]: https://kubeflow-pipelines.readthedocs.io/en/latest/source/kfp.dsl.html#kfp.dsl.ContainerOp